Rules of Engagement (film): Plot

 Returning to the U.S., Hodges confronts Childers about the complete lack of evidence to support his version of events, resulting in a fistfight.
-Sokal burns a videotape revealing the crowd was armed and fired on the Marines, and forces Mourain to lie on the stand that the crowd was peaceful, and that Childers ignored his orders and was violent and disrespectful to him and his family.
+Sokal burns a videotape revealing the crowd was armed and fired on the Marines first.
+He also forces Mourain to lie on the stand that the crowd was peaceful, and that Childers ignored his orders and was violent and disrespectful to him and his family.
 Hodges meets with Mourain's wife, who admits Childers acted valiantly but refuses to testify.
 Captain Lee, who hesitated to follow Childers' order, is unable to testify to having seen gunfire from the crowd.
 A Yemeni doctor testifies that the tapes Hodges found are propaganda inciting violence against Americans, but declares the protest was peaceful.

-With Sokal on the stand, Hodges presents a shipping manifest proving that the tape from the undamaged camera – the tape Sokal burned – was delivered to Sokal's office but disappeared, with footage that would likely have exonerated Childers.
+With Sokal on the stand, Hodges presents a shipping manifest proving that the tape from the undamaged camera was delivered to Sokal's office but disappeared, with footage that would likely have exonerated Childers.
 Taking the stand, Childers explains that he was the only surviving Marine able to see the crowd was armed.
 On cross-examination, Biggs goads Childers into admitting that he ordered his men to open fire by shouting "waste the motherfuckers".
-Childers loses his temper, declaring that he would not sacrifice the lives of his men to appease the likes of Biggs, to Hodges' dismay.
+Childers argues that he would not sacrifice the lives of his men to appease the likes of Biggs, to Hodges' dismay.

 The prosecution presents Colonel Binh Le Cao, the Vietnamese officer whose life he spared, as a rebuttal witness, testifying that Childers executed an unarmed prisoner of war.
 During Hodges' cross-examination, Cao agrees that Childers took action to save American lives, and that if circumstances were reversed, Cao would have done the same.
 After the trial, Hodges confronts Sokal about the missing tape, vowing to uncover the truth.
-Childers is found guilty of the minor charge of breach of peace, but cleared of conduct unbecoming an officer, and murder; Biggs approaches Hodges about investigating Childers' actions in Vietnam, but Hodges declines to testify.
+Childers is found guilty of the minor charge of breach of peace, but cleared of conduct unbecoming an officer and murder; Biggs approaches Hodges about investigating Childers' actions in Vietnam, but Hodges declines to testify.
 Leaving the courthouse, Cao and Childers salute each other.